AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md

 No, there are no impacts to these configurations.

+**How can I prevent sessions from timing out?**

+In [Advanced Settings](https://helpx.adobe.com/enterprise/using/authentication-settings.html#advanced-settings), you can customize the desired maximum session life (System Admin permissions required).
+It's recommended to establish this setting after product migration, but before user migration.

 **I now have to navigate into Experience Cloud to access Marketo Engage.
 Is there a way to streamline this flow?**

 Yes.
 You can create a browser bookmark of the link that launches after clicking the **Launch** button on the Marketo Engage instance entrance page to bypass that page going forward.